efe-docker-container/efe-cluster/README.md

 - `#SBATCH --cpus-per-gpu=8`: Specifies that each GPU should access 8 CPU cores.

 - `#SBATCH --mem-per-gpu=40G`: Allocates 40 GB of RAM per GPU.

+- `#SBATCH --container-mounts /home/<your-username>:/mnt/<your-username>`: Mounts your home directory to the container, allowing the container to access files from your home directory.
+**Note**: Thus, keep your job submission script, like the one above, in your home directory and provide the PYTHON_FILE_NAME variable relative to the home directory.
+For example, if your Python file called sim.py is in a directory called simulation, then your PYTHON_FILE_NAME variable should be simulation/sim.py.